dwyl/flutter-stopwatch-tutorial/README.md

 ![connected_device](https://user-images.githubusercontent.com/17494745/201946732-a45299e6-66b4-4ef2-9499-f62a2190ec2c.png)

-If you are using visual studio, you can choose the device in the bottom bar and pick your phone.
+If you are using Visual Studio, you can choose the device in the bottom bar and pick your phone.
+To run,
-To run, simply press `F5` or `Run > Start debugging` and the build process will commence and the app will be running on your phone!
+simply press `F5` or `Run > Start debugging` and the build process will commence, and the app will be running on your phone!

 > If this is your first time running on an Android device/emulator,
 > it might take some time so Gradle downloads all the needed dependencies,